 - Asian & Middle Eastern Studies

-- Graduate Faculty, Asian and Middle Eastern Cultures and Media; Comparative Studies in Discourse and Society; Comparative Literature
+- Graduate Faculty, Asian Literatures, Cultures, and Media; Comparative Studies in Discourse and Society; Comparative Literature

 Educational Background & Specialties